Full moon in a dream over calm water mirroring silver-gold light at night

 A full moon.
 Enormous.
 Almost unreal.
 It bathes everything in silver light.
 The night — like day, but different.
 Softer.
 Strange.
 You look at the moon — and something inside reaches toward it.

 A full moon in a dream is an image of culmination.
 Of something that has reached its fullness.
 A feeling that can no longer be ignored — it is too obvious.
 A situation that has ripened for resolution.
 Or inner maturity in something — an awareness that has arrived.
 At the full moon everything is visible.
 And precisely this can be simultaneously liberating and a little frightening.
+When the same fullness is scattered rather than gathered into a single face, the dream often shows a vast starry sky spread across the whole night.

 What exactly do you feel toward this full moon?
 If attraction — your emotional nature finding its welcome.
 If anxiety — something too brightly exposed in moonlight.
 If delight — your Explorer in wonder at the depth of your own inner world.

-Ask yourself: “What is now ‘full’ in my life — what has reached culmination, what can no longer be ignored or postponed?”
+Ask yourself: “What is now full in my life — what has reached culmination, what can no longer be ignored or postponed?”

 Astrological note: A full moon in a dream is an image of a full moon falling on sensitive points of the natal chart.
 Cancers and Scorpios are especially sensitive to this image: for them, lunar fullness is a native state.
 If the full moon is currently in your sign or aspecting your natal Moon — this dream comes as a message: something important has reached its peak.
 Pay attention.